ombulabs/blog/_posts/2020-04-18-methods-arguments-ruby-bart3.markdown

 ## Block Argument

-Sometimes it's not enough to pass a variable to a methods, sometimes we need to provide some customized code to modify what a method do.
-We can provide a block when calling a method following a special block syntax (really common on ruby):
+Sometimes it's not enough to pass a variable to a method, sometimes we need to provide some customized code to modify what a method does.
+We can provide a block when calling a method following a special block syntax (really common in ruby):

 ```ruby
 def foo(&my_block)